isomerpages/nparks-sgf/_sgf2026-show-highlights/Show Gardens Competition/Designers.md

 His international success extends to the Singapore Garden Festival, where he has participated four times and secured multiple Gold and Best of Show awards, as well as a Gold Medal at the 2025 Philadelphia Flower Show.</p>
-<p>His work is characterized by the marriage of high-level design and rigorous
-Japanese construction techniques.</p>
 <p><strong>LEON KLUGE (South Africa)</strong> is an internationally recognised
 landscape designer, artist, botanist, presenter and writer.
 Over the years, he has designed and installed gardens ranging from immense commercial landscaping